 - Women ministered to the poor (Acts 9:36).

 Thus, we can see that women served in many ways but men were assigned the role of church leadership.
-This does not mean that women are less capable of teaching than men; it simply means that the Lord gave both men and women different roles to play.
+This does not mean that women are less capable of teaching than men; it simply means that the Lord gave both men and women different roles to play in His work.

 Check out our Bible Answers page for more information on a variety of topics.